 Student clubs develop opportunities for LWTech students to connect to their college experience in interesting, challenging, and fun ways.
 Starting a club is an opportunity to build social networks, create academic connections, or learn something new.

 The benefits of having a club are:

-For more information on clubs at LWTech, contact the Student Programs Director.
+For more information on clubs at LWTech, contact the Office of Student Life Director.

-Complete the Club Charter Form online.
+Complete the online Club Charter Form.
 This includes stating a purpose for the club, outlining expected activities and events, and identifying students who will lead the club (officers).

 The Associated Student Government will review your Club Charter Form at their next weekly meeting.
 The Clubs Community Specialist will contact you if there are questions about your request.
 If your club is approved, clubs officers will need to complete an officer training to learn about running a club.
 After the officers receive training you are eligible to begin planning campus activities.

 All new officers, club members, or chosen members will attend workshops before they may access any funding or purchase any supplies.